osrn/lazy-ledger/README.md

 - Fixed issue `RangeError [ERR_OUT_OF_RANGE] exception when serializing transaction`<br>

 When `reservePaysFees` option is enabled, the transaction fee is deducted from the reserve's reward allocation when constructing the rewards payment transaction.
-This is a preference to ensure rewards due can be paid even if the delegate wallet is empty to start with.<br>
+This is a preference to ensure rewards due can be paid even if the bp wallet is empty to start with.<br>

 Exception is raised due to negative transfer amount and the issue surfaces under a potentially rare condition:
 1. reservePaysFees option enabled (default)
-1. delegate reserve wallet is self voting,
+1. bp reserve wallet is self voting,
 1. in populated pay-order, reserve wallet voter allotment (payeeType=voter) comes before reserve wallet reserve allotment (payeeType=reserve) in the array
 1. reserve wallet voter allocation is less than the required transaction fee :beetle:

 The issue is now fixed and tx fee is deducted only from reserve's allocation (payeeType=0) and when it can cover the fee.<br>
 The algorithm is also improved in order to:
 - Try subsequent reserve wallets if first one cannot cover the costs
-- Log a warning if none of the reserve wallet allocations meet the criteria (in which case tx fee will be paid from the delegate wallet as if  `reservePaysFees=false`).
+- Log a warning if none of the reserve wallet allocations meet the criteria (in which case tx fee will be paid from the bp wallet as if  `reservePaysFees=false`).

-:warning: Important : Moving forward, tx fee will not be deducted from any reserve allocations when `mergeAddrsInTx=true`, consequently requiring delegate wallet to have enough funds to pay full rewards+txfee.
+:warning: Important : Moving forward, tx fee will not be deducted from any reserve allocations when `mergeAddrsInTx=true`, consequently requiring bp wallet to have enough funds to pay full rewards+txfee.

 ### Release 0.1.1
 **Changes**